#OHOVducks ...

 All duck puns aside …

-Recently the Project has started using social media to promote the work (Twitter at the moment with Instagram to follow).
-We have also developed this website as our main platform for sharing our work.
-In partnership with the young people, we have decided that each Board Member will operate using a duck alias (profile photo and name) to ensure we are protecting their identify in line with our safeguarding responsibilities and legislation.
-Each Board Member has chosen a duck and name for themselves and will use these aliases for any blogs, social media posts etc. We think it’s a cracking idea and hope you do to!
+OHOV uses social media to promote and share our work and we’ve developed this website as our main platform.
+In partnership with the young people, we’ve decided that each Board Member will have the choice to operate under a duck alias (profile photo and name) to make sure we’re protecting their identify in line with our safeguarding responsibilities and legislation.
+Each Board Member has chosen a duck and name for themselves and will use these aliases, if they choose, for any blogs, social media posts etc. That way they can share their views or stories anonymously.
+You can learn more about our current board members here.
+We think it’s a cracking idea and hope you do too!

 Our Hearings, Our Voice